 - When you talk to someone, pay attention to puzzled looks

-- Recall any “bitching sessions” you may have had lately and examine the type of interaction you have with the people who attended them, because misery loves company and sarcasm is the weapon of the helpless
+- Recall any “bitching sessions” you may have had lately.
+Examine the type of interaction you have with the people who attended them.
+Remember that misery loves company and sarcasm is the weapon of the helpless

 - Make a list of your frustrations and imagine yourself in those situations.
 What are you saying?